racket/racket/racket/src/README.txt

- * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that the distribution does not include native libraries that are needed on Mac OS.
-The install step will fetch missing packages.
-With a Git repository checkout, `raco pkg install -i racket-lib` will be needed as described in the Unix instructions.
+ * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that the distribution does not include native libraries that are needed on Mac OS; the install step will fetch and install missing Racket packages that supply those libraries.
+With a Git repository checkout (as opposed to a source code distribution), an extra step is needed as described in the Unix instructions: `raco pkg install -i racket-lib`.

  * The Racket build creates a framework, "Racket.framework", which is installed into "racket/lib".
 This framework is used by the `racket` executable that goes into "racket/bin" unless the `--enable-embedfw` flag is used.

- * The GRacket build creates a GUI-executable variant of the Racket executable.
-The GRacket build process also downloads (from GitHub) pre-built libraries for Cairo, Pango, etc.
+ * The GRacket part of the build creates a GUI-executable variant of the Racket executable.
+Pre-built libraries for Cairo, Pango, etc., to support Racket drawing and GUI libraries are installed as Racket packages.

  * The `--enable-shared` flag for `configure` must not be used, because builds create and use frameworks by default.
 Furthermore,